Language selection

 MEDEVAC Flights – Emergency and Non-emergency

-30. As general aviation, all arrangements for CBSA clearance should be done through the CBSA TRC (1-888-226-7277) at least 2 hours prior to landing.
+30. As general aviation, all arrangements for CBSA clearance must be done through the CBSA TRC (1-888-226-7277) at least two (2) hours prior to landing.

 31. Emergency MEDEVAC flights include transport of a patient where the patient's life is in imminent danger and medical intervention is urgently required.
 In such cases, the two (2) hours minimum advance notification and the requirement to land at a designated AOE are waived.
-To ensure that urgent medical care is provided to the patient, the aircraft may land at a site as close to the hospital as required, i.e. the hospital helicopter pad.
+To ensure that urgent medical care is provided to the patient, the aircraft may land at a site as close to the hospital as required, e.g., the hospital helicopter pad.

-32. For MEDEVAC emergency flights the pilot will note the following:
+32. For emergency MEDEVAC flights, the pilot will note the following:

 Special Clearance Procedures